tpriya14/MASLD_Subgroups/README.md

 The analysis is structured into four principal components:

 1. **Data Preparation**: Preprocessing and categorization of clinical variables according to the cutoff value for different biomarkers
-2. **Subgroup Identification**: Latent class analysis to identify distinct MASLD subgroups
+2. **Subgroup Identification**: [Latent class analysis](https://pubmed.ncbi.nlm.nih.gov/37353681/) to identify distinct MASLD subgroups
 3. **Downstream Analyses**: Subgroup-specific evaluation of:
    - Genetic variants analysis
    - Intrahepatic and extrahepatic complex disease risk analysis
    - Longitudinal biomarker analysis
    - Treatment outcome analysis
 4. **Membership assignment methods**: To accurately map new patients to LCA-derived subgroups from the MCB development set, we benchmarked three membership assignment methods.
-   - Centroid-based method
+   - Centroid-based: Computes Euclidean distances between patient feature vectors and subgroup centroids, assigning patients to the nearest subgroup.
-   - Probability-based method
+   - Probability-based: Calculates [posterior membership probabilities](https://github.com/dlinzer/poLCA) using class-conditional response distributions from the development cohort, assigning patients to the subgroup with highest probability.
-   - Core points-based method
+   - Core points-based: Identifies representative core members within each subgroup (inspired by [DBSCAN](https://github.com/mhahsler/dbscan?tab=readme-ov-file#ref-ester1996density)), then assigns new patients based on distance to the mean feature values of these core points.
 5. **Validation**: Independent cohort validation with three membership assignment methods

 ## 💻 Installation